 The main stage area was used for announcements, live performances, and the awards ceremonies.
 It featured a backdrop reminiscent of the old Japanese Pokemon card back.

 This was a area where players could queue up for ad-hoc battling.
 Winner a battle got participants a random badge with an energy symbol.
-These differed slightly from the badges given out at the 5th Next Generation World Hobby Fair, as they had an accent above the “E” in Pokemon.
+These differed slightly from the badges given out at the later events, as they had the old “Pocket Monsters” name rather than the more contemporary “Pokemon” one.

 How to Play Corner